acend/kubernetes-basics-training/content/en/docs/03/_index.md

 {{% param distroName %}} creates the defined and necessary resources, pulls the container image (in this case from Quay.io) and deploys the Pod.

-Use the command `{{% param cliToolName %}} get` with the `-w` parameter in order to get the requested resources and afterwards watch for changes.
+Use the command `{{% param cliToolName %}} get` with the `-w` parameter in order to get the requested resources and afterward watch for changes.

 {{% alert title="Note" color="primary" %}}
 The `{{% param cliToolName %}} get -w` command will never end unless you terminate it with `CTRL-c`.